MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-manage-user-settings-preferences.md

 ms.devlang: al
 ms.reviewer: bholtorf
-ms.search.keywords: 'user settings, preferences, language, region, time zone, regional settings' ms.search.form: '9204,' ms.date: 04/01/2021
+ms.search.keywords: 'user settings, preferences, language, region, time zone, regional settings' ms.search.form: '9204,9200' ms.date: 07/27/2024
 ms.author: soalex
 ms.service: dynamics-365-business-central
 ---
-# <a name="manage-user-settings-and-preferences"></a>Manage user settings and preferences
+# Manage user settings and preferences

 As an administrator, you can configure user settings in [!INCLUDE[prod_short](includes/prod_short.md)], similar to how individual users can manage their own preferences in the **My Settings** page.

-Get an overview of all users in the **Users** list, and change individual settings by choosing the **User Settings** action for the relevant user.
+Get an overview of all users in the **Users** list, and change individual settings by selecting the **User Settings** action for the relevant user.

 > [!TIP]
 > The **User Settings** list shows the current settings for each user.
-To view or edit individual users, choose the **View** or **Edit** action.
+To view or edit individual users, select the **View** or **Edit** action.

-The **User Settings Card** page is similar to the **My Settings** page that each user has access to, and it is a powerful tool for you as the administrator for setting default settings and clearing personalised pages, for example.
+The **User Settings** card page is similar to the **My Settings** page that each user has access to, and it is a powerful tool for you as the administrator for setting default settings and clearing personalized pages, for example.

-## <a name="types-of-user-settings"></a>Types of user settings
+## Types of user settings

 *User settings* is not the same as *user setup*, which is about the user as an entity and the user's access in the system.
 Furthermore, user settings has nothing to do with a user's personalisation, such as lightweight changes to the user interface.
 User settings determine the predefined settings for each user in various aspects of the way the application presents itself to the user.
 The following paragraph lists the five types of user settings and preferences that can be set by the individual or centrally by the administrator: